charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 <span class="figure-caption">North American bighorn sheep have social behaviors that make them ill-suited for domestication.
 They are closely related to Eurasian sheep, which were domesticated 10,000 years ago.</span>

 Eurasia's traversability is important too.
-Wild wheat and wild cows started out thousands of miles apart, but both quickly spread across the enormous continent.
-A crop native to the Fertile Crescent can grow pretty much anywhere from Spain to India (more on China below).
+A crop native to the Fertile Crescent can grow pretty much anywhere from Spain to India.
-In contrast:
-- Llamas from the Andes never left South America in pre-colonial times.
-They were blocked by the Panama isthmus, a narrow strip of dense rainforest.
+In contrast, llamas[^7] never left South America in pre-colonial times; they were blocked by the Panama isthmus, a narrow strip of dense rainforest.
-- The [three sisters][three_sisters] were domesticated around 4,000BC but were not grown together in the Mississippi river valley until 900AD.
-Significant adaptations were required due to the difference in climate.
+The [three sisters][three_sisters] were domesticated around 4,000BC but didn't cross the Mexican desert until 900AD.
-- California has an ideal climate, but food production never arrived there in pre-colonial times due to the surrounding desert and mountains.
-- The north and south coasts of Africa are good for food production, but they're separated from each other by the world's largest non-polar[^6] desert as well as the world's second-largest rainforest.
+And Africa's temperate north and south coasts are separated from each other by the world's largest non-polar[^6] desert as well as the world's second-largest rainforest.
-- Australia's temperate zones are small, with a poor selection of native grasses and legumes.
-Sweet potatoes were domesticated in nearby New Guinea, but do not grow well in Australia.
+Humans in Eurasia had the best access to native crop and livestock species, even though those species started out thousands of miles apart

 [^6]: The arctic and antarctic regions are technically the world's largest deserts.
 The Sahara is next.

+[^7]: Humans in South America domesticated llamas but never invented the wheel.
+Wheeled toys were invented in Mesoamerica, but carts were never invented without livestock to pull them.

 [three_sisters]: https://en.wikipedia.org/wiki/Three_Sisters_(agriculture)

+similar trends:
+- food producers spread quickly into areas suitable for their food production. existing hunter-gatherers are displaced
+- food producers, once established, are less likely to be displaced. in particular, if they have enough density to have diseases that the new arrivals are not resistant to

+Most of the book is looking at the Americas vs Eurasia --- specifically Europe, the Middle East, and eastern Asia.
+Over to about the Himalayas.

+archeological evidence for origin of food production linguistic evidence for spread and displacement

+Diamond spends the last few chapters looking at prehistoric population shifts through the lens of food production.

+He focuses in particular on Australia and Pacific islands,

+He walks through the spread of food production through southeast Asia, as well as the Austronesian expansion through the Pacific.

+archeological, genetic, and linguistic[^7] evidence

+[^7]: Most modern speakers of germanic languages (English, German, Dutch, Yiddish, Afrikaans, etc) live in the Americas.
+But the greatest diversity of sub-languages is in Europe.
+That correctly implies that the language family originated in Europe, and that the spread to America is relatively recent.
+Furthermore, looking at similar words between languages allows us to estimate when they diverged.
+Sheep (English) is similar to schaf (German) and schaap (Dutch) since sheep were domesticated before the languages diverged.

+llamas in the andes and wheels in mexico, but they never met.